worace/coinage/iterations/iteration_1.markdown

 When we want to "spend" a chunk of bitcoin that was transferred to us in a previous transaction, we'll use it as an "input" to a new transaction.
-When doing this, we'll talk about transaction "inputs", but it's important to remember that transaction inputs are really just outputs generated in previous transactions.
+When doing this, we'll talk about transaction *inputs*, but it's important to remember that transaction inputs are really just outputs generated in previous transactions.

+An input is a little more involved than an output because it needs to identify a few key pieeces of information:

+1. The previous transaction, in which the input we're trying to consume was originally generated (as an output).
+This transaction will be identified by its unique hash.
+2. The *index* of the output in that previous transaction (remember that a transaction contains multiple outputs, so to identify a specific one we need to specify its index in the sequence)
+3. A special *signature* proving that the person creating this transaction does in fact have own the input they are trying to spend.
+This piece is crucial to guaranteeing the security of the system.

+So what does this look like in a more concrete serialization format?
+Let's stick with the JSON approach and try to express a transaction input as a JSON array containing, in order, the following:

-1. `32 bytes` - **Transaction Hash** - SHA256 hash of the transaction
-that contains the trnasaction Output beign spent in this input
+1. **Transaction Hash** - SHA256 hash of the previous transaction that contains the transaction Output being spent by this input.
+This serves as an identifier for looking up that transaction among the chain of all previous transactions.
-2. `4 bytes` - **Transaction Output Index** - The numeric index of
-the specific output within the identified transaction which is being spent
+2. **Transaction Output Index** - The zero-based numeric index of the specific output within the identified transaction which is being spent.
-3. `70 bytes` - **Output Signature** - ECDSA Signature of the Public Key
-(address) to which the original output was assigned.
-Other users can verify this signature thus proving that the signing user has the authority to spend the specified output.
+3. **Input Signature** - RSA Signature of the SHA256 hash of all contents from the current transaction.
+We'll cover hashing transactions in more detail, but in short, you would line up all the contents of the transaction, run them through SHA256, then take the resulting hexadecimal hash string and sign that with your private key.

+##### More on the Input Signature

+From the Bitcoin Protocol developer reference:

+> The entire transaction's outputs, inputs, and script (from the most recently-executed
+> OP_CODESEPARATOR to the end) are hashed.
+> The signature used by OP_CHECKSIG must be a valid signature for this hash and public key.
+> If it is, 1 is returned, 0 otherwise.

+The output signature of a transaction is essential to the security of the overall system because it guarantees 2 things.

+First, using your private key to sign a TXInput proves to the network that you are the valid owner of the corresponding TXOutput.
+This is because the output itself contains the public key associated with your private key, and other nodes on the network can use this public key to mathematically prove that your private key is the only one that could produce the given signature -- thus proving your ownership.

+However, it's not enough to just use the signature to prove ownership of the specified TXOutput -- we also need to prove that this input is intended to be included in this specific transaction.

+Technically we could use our private key to sign anything we wanted and it could still be proved to be associated with the known public key.
+But in order to pin the signature to the specific transaction, we use it to sign a very specific value -- the Hash of the transaction we are working on.
+We know that if someone tried to change the transaction context of the input, it would completely change the transaction hash, which would in turn invalidate the signature.

+Thus using the Input Signature to sign a hash of the whole transaction, we can prevent others from taking our signed input and using it in another transaction.

 ### Transaction Example